What’s in This Article

 What destinations does American Airlines fly to?

-American Airlines flies to over 350 destinations in more than 50 countries around the world.
-These destinations include major hubs in North America, South America, Europe, Asia, and the Caribbean.
+American Airlines flies to over 350 destinations in more than 60 countries.
+The network spans North America, South America, Europe, Asia, and the Caribbean, covering all 50 U.S. states.

 Does American Airlines fly internationally?

-Yes, American Airlines operates flights to numerous international destinations, including cities in Europe (London, Paris, Rome), Asia (Tokyo, Shanghai), South America (São Paulo, Buenos Aires), and the Caribbean.
+Yes.
+American Airlines serves numerous international destinations, including cities in Europe (London, Paris, Rome, Budapest, Prague), Asia (Tokyo, Shanghai), South America (São Paulo, Buenos Aires), and the Caribbean.

 What are the main hubs for American Airlines?

-The primary hubs for American Airlines are Dallas/Fort Worth (DFW), Charlotte (CLT), Miami (MIA), Chicago O’Hare (ORD), Philadelphia (PHL), Phoenix (PHX), and Washington Reagan (DCA).
+American Airlines’ primary hubs are Dallas/Fort Worth (DFW), Charlotte (CLT), Miami (MIA), Chicago O’Hare (ORD), Philadelphia (PHL), Phoenix (PHX), and Washington Reagan (DCA).

 What are some popular international destinations served by American Airlines?

-Some popular international destinations served by American Airlines include London Heathrow, Tokyo Haneda, Paris Charles de Gaulle, Cancun, and Montego Bay.
+Cancun tops the list as AA’s busiest international market by flight frequency.
+Other popular destinations include London Heathrow, Tokyo Haneda, Paris Charles de Gaulle, and Montego Bay.

-Does American Airlines fly to all 50 states in the United States?
+Does American Airlines fly to all 50 states?

-Yes, American Airlines operates flights to all 50 states in the United States, providing extensive coverage across the country, often connecting smaller communities through its American Eagle regional affiliates.
+Yes.
+American Airlines reaches all 50 states, connecting smaller communities to its main network through American Eagle regional affiliates.